rokath/trice/docs/TriceUserGuide.md

 You should be aware that these parameter strings go into the target and slow down the execution.

-- Excluded trices are seen by the trice update process.
+- Excluded trices are seen by the trice insert process.
   - Example: The following code will be patched and get an id as well:

     ```c